devendrakushwah80/exam-score-prediction/README.md

 - Exploratory data analysis
 - Ordinal and one-hot encoding of categorical features
 - Scaling numerical features
-- Building complete preprocessing pipelines for ML models
+- Building complete preprocessing pipelines
+- **Training a Linear Regression model for prediction**

-This structure makes the notebook directly extendable to machine-learning model development.
+This structure provides a full end-to-end pipeline from raw data to a trained machine-learning model.

 ---

 ## 📂 Dataset Information

 The notebook uses the dataset:

 ### **Target Variable**
 - `exam_score`